jeffreyadamo/10_OOP_EmployeeSummary/README.md

 ```
 This will ensure each employee class can have its properties accessed.
 These can be found in the test folder.

+## Contributing

+Submit an issue or contact my GitHub

-## Questions
+## Questions/Contributions

-For questions, open an issue or contact my GitHub
+For further questions on this app, please open an issue or contact my GitHub

 <img src="https://avatars3.githubusercontent.com/u/58490053?v=4" width="75">